Reducing Friction, Enabling Reflection

 Tracking engagement and encouraging continued reflection...

-If How We Feel launched these conceptual features, I’d want to track saved insights, session durations within both libraries, and click through rates; I’d also explore push notifications and automatically displaying long-term weekly review themes to encourage deeper reflection!
+If HWF launched these conceptual features, I’d want to track saved insights, session durations within both libraries, and click through rates; I’d also explore push notifications and automatically displaying long-term weekly review themes to encourage deeper reflection!

 Takeaways